Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 To better illustrate the potential impact of bonus depreciation to the right person, let me share a hypothetical example that closely mirrors the benefit that some of our investors are enjoying.

-John is a Radiologist who is part of a multi-partner group that covers several hospitals and free-standing imaging centers.
-His earned income is derived from the work he does at one of those facilities.
+John is a radiology specialist in a multi-partner group that covers several hospitals and free-standing imaging centers.
+His earned income is derived from his work at one of those facilities.

 However, because he’s a partner in the group, he also derives passive business income from the other facilities that he doesn’t actively work in.
-John has a successful practice and his total combined income is in excess of $700,000 a year.
+John has a successful practice, and his combined income is over $700,000 annually.

-He makes around $400,000 as earned income and another $300,000 as passive K-1 income from the business.
+He earns around $400,000 and passive K-1 income from the business, which is around $300,000.
 Make no mistake; John is paid well.
-He also pays a ton of taxes.
-At least he used to.
+He also pays a lot of taxes—at least, he used to.

 When John learned about bonus depreciation, he started investing in apartments.